nhm-herpetology/museum-NGS-training/Unit_04/Bioinformatics_Lab/README.md

 >More information is available in the Stacks [manual](https://catchenlab.life.illinois.edu/stacks/manual/), including some tutorials.
   </details>

-## Processing ddRADseq data using Stacks
+## Processing ddRADseq data from the SRA using Stacks

 <details>
   <summary>Click to expand content!</summary>